erikvs68/erikvs68/README.md

 # 💫 About Me:
 Hi, I am Erik.
 I am a tax practitioner and accountant (who has always had a keen interest in tech).
 My family and I moved to the UK just before the pandemic.
 During the lockdowns I took the opportunity to develop my tech skills.
-I am now a full-stack developer.
+I am now a AI Full-Stack Engineer.
 I continue to focus on the three areas of interest using technology with AI, being finance, data and business.